 The GSMA dedicated a corridor ahead of Hall 2 this year to highlight the “Usage Gap”, which ensures the benefits of mobile coverage and technology translate to driving digital inclusion.

-95% of the global population lives in areas where connectivity is available to some extent.
+95% of the global population lives in areas where connectivity is available.
 However, bridging the coverage gap to the remaining 5% geographies and ensuring that barriers that 40% of the world faces that prevent access to digital services, such as:

 – Lack of digital skills or literacy